-If you are working in Austria, you’ll have to make sure to register with the Austrian authorities and be registered with one of the state health insurance providers.
+If you are living and working in Austria, make sure you register with the Austrian authorities and with one of the state health insurance providers.

 Nearly all employees in Austria pay into the social security system and are therefore covered by health insurance, which is mandatory.

 Once you are paying into the Austrian social security system and you have been registered with the relevant health insurance provider, you will receive your social insurance card.
 This is called the e-card.
 You should always bring this card with you when visiting a doctor.
 This will entitle you to state-run healthcare on the same basis as an Austrian national.
 For more information, visit the Main Association of Austrian Social Security Institutions website (information available in English).

 UK posted workers

 You may be entitled to health cover funded by the UK if you are a worker posted by a UK company to Austria up to the date the UK leaves the EU.

 You can find out more from HM Revenue and Customs (HMRC):

 If you are a UK resident and studying in Austria, your UK-issued EHIC will be valid until the UK leaves the EU.
 Your EHIC may not be valid after exit day if there is a no-deal Brexit.
 This will depend on whether the UK has an arrangement with Austria and might mean you need to pay in full for treatment.

 The government always advises UK nationals to take out comprehensive insurance when going overseas.
 Your EHIC is not an alternative to insurance and you should have both when you travel abroad.

 For more information about healthcare when living abroad, read our guide on planning your healthcare when moving abroad.